zyxnowell/aquaria-api/README.md

 Make sure you have NodeJS and MongoDB installed in your system

-To start a local server, in the project directory you can run: `node index.js` and it should prompt "Server started at :4000(port).
-Mongodb connection succeeded".
+To start a local server, in the project directory you can run: `node index.js` and it should prompt `Server started at :4000(port).
+Mongodb connection succeeded`.

 ### Notes: